Corey Perry: Anaheim Ducks (2005–2019)

-The following year, in 2007–08, Perry increased his totals to 29 goals and 54 points and was named to his first NHL All-Star Game as an injury replacement (along with Scott Niedermayer) to join Chris Pronger and Ryan Getzlaf as four Ducks on the Western Conference squad.
-Perry also made Ducks history during the season—on January 4, in a game against the Chicago Blackhawks, he scored a goal just 16 seconds into the game, the second fastest goal ever scored by a Duck.
-Despite the personal successes of the year, Anaheim were unable to replicate the previous year's playoff success, falling to the Dallas Stars in the 2008 Conference Quarterfinals.
+The following year, in 2007–08, Perry increased his totals to 29 goals, 25 assists and 54 points in 70 games and was named to his first NHL All-Star Game as an injury replacement (along with Scott Niedermayer) to join Chris Pronger and Ryan Getzlaf as four Ducks on the Western Conference squad.
+Perry also made Ducks history during the season – on January 4, 2008 in a game against the Chicago Blackhawks, he scored a goal just 16 seconds into the game, the second fastest goal ever scored by a Duck.
+Despite the personal successes of the year, the defending Stanley Cup champion Ducks were unable to replicate the previous year's playoff success, falling to the fifth seeded Dallas Stars in the first round of the 2008 playoffs in six games.
 Perry played in three games and had two goals and an assist.

-In the subsequent off-season, on July 1, 2008, Perry signed a five-year, $26.625 million contract extension, identical to a contract Ryan Getzlaf had agreed to the previous off-season.
+On July 1, 2008, Perry signed a five-year, $26.625 million contract extension, identical to a contract Ryan Getzlaf had agreed to the previous off-season.
 The 2008–09 season was a break-out year for Perry.
 He led the Ducks with 32 goals and finished second on the team in points, with 72.
-On November 1, he recorded five points in a game against the Vancouver Canucks, four of which were assists, a career-high.
-However, on January 3, Perry was suspended for four games by the NHL after elbowing Philadelphia Flyers forward Claude Giroux during the third period of a game on January 2.
+On November 1, 2008, he recorded five points in a game against the Vancouver Canucks, four of which were assists, a career-high.
+However, on January 3, 2009, Perry was suspended for four games by the NHL after elbowing Philadelphia Flyers forward Claude Giroux during the third period of a game on January 2.
 Perry finished the regular season scoring four goals in the year's last five games.
-Continuing his scoring streak, he then contributed eight goals and six assists during the 2009 playoffs that saw the Ducks advance to Game 7 of the Western Conference Semifinals against the Detroit Red Wings, who ultimately ended the Ducks' season after their Game 7 victory.
+Continuing his scoring streak, he then contributed eight goals and six assists during the 2009 playoffs that saw the Ducks advance to game 7 of the Western Conference semifinals against the defending Stanley Cup champion Detroit Red Wings, who ultimately ended the Ducks' season after their game 7 victory.
 Perry scored the Ducks' second goal of that game.
-In Game 1, Perry scored a goal, but the Ducks lost 3–2, while the Ducks won Game 2 as Perry contributed two assists.
-After recording no points in a Ducks win in Game 3, Perry scored two goals and also recorded an assist in Game 4, but the Ducks lost 6–3.
-In Game 7, the Ducks lost the game, with Perry scoring a goal and providing an assist.
+In game 1, Perry scored a goal, but the Ducks lost 3–2, while the Ducks won game 2 as Perry contributed two assists.
+After recording no points in a Ducks win in game 3, Perry scored two goals and also recorded an assist in game 4, but the Ducks lost 6–3.
+In game 7, the Ducks lost the game, with Perry scoring a goal and providing an assist.

-In the 2009–10, Perry posted a 19-game point streak that ultimately ended on December 4, 2009, against Dallas.
-He ended the year with a team-leading 76 points and 111 penalty minutes.
-He also finished second on the club with 27 goals—trailing only Bobby Ryan's 35—and second in assists, with 49, one short of Ryan Getzlaf's 50.
+In the 2009–10, Perry posted a 19-game point streak that ultimately ended on December 4, 2009, against the Dallas Stars.
+He ended the year with a team-leading 76 points (27 goals, 49 assists) and 111 penalty minutes.
+He also finished second on the club with his 27 goals – trailing only Bobby Ryan's 35 – and second in assists, with his 49, one short of Ryan Getzlaf's 50.